Iyazzjr/ai-journey/README.md

 ## 🎯 Goals

-- Gain high-paying AI/ML employment opportunities
-- Build strong technical + business skills
-- Launch and scale my own AI company 🚀
+- Develop deep technical expertise in Artificial Intelligence, Machine Learning, and Data Science.
+- Apply AI/ML to solve real-world challenges in robotics, automation, and intelligent systems.
+- Build a strong foundation in software engineering best practices (clean code, version control, testing, deployment).
+- Contribute to impactful AI projects in industry or research environments.
+- Continuously grow into advanced roles such as **AI/ML Engineer, Research Engineer, or Applied Scientist**.

 ---